harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 showTags: false
 ---

+In this post we're going to go through the very basics of Docker networking including the motivation of networks in docker, default bridge networks and user-defined networks.

+This post expects familiarity with Docker basics like Dockerfiles, creating images and running containers.

 ## Introduction

-In this post we're going to go through the very basics of Docker networking including from the motivation of networks in docker, default bridge networks and user-defined networks.

-This post expects familiarity with Docker basics like Dockerfiles, creating images and running containers.

 Suppose we have a node service which uses Redis as a dependency - it connects to Redis on server start up.